-/bugfixes and /windows/dialogs projects and are associated with the QA promotion group or higher.
-These workfiles are then copied to the default workfile location as defined in the default workspace for the active user.
+/bugfixes and /windows/dialogs projects and are associated with the QA promotion group

 Example 3: The following example shows two ways to get the revisions in the Project1 project database that are located in or below the /src/binaries and /src/classes projects and copy the workfiles to the C:\builds directory based on the project structure.
 Since the -bp option is not specified, the first common parent (/src) is assumed.
 As a result, the target directory, C:\builds, will contain the subdirectories binaries and classes.